-The NHS is here to help you over the May bank holidays – so make sure you know your services to get the care you need.
+The NHS is here to help you over the May bank holiday – so make sure you know your services to get the care you need.

-Anybody who needs medical advice or to visit a pharmacy over the May bank holidays should plan ahead to allow for reduced GP and pharmacy provision over this period.
+Anybody who needs medical advice or to visit a pharmacy over the coming May bank holiday should plan ahead to allow for reduced GP and pharmacy provision over the long weekend.

-GP practices will generally be closed on the bank holidays, so will not be making appointments for in-person or telephone consultations on those days.
+GP practices will generally be closed on the bank holiday, so will not be making appointments for in-person or telephone consultations on those days.
 Anyone who needs non-urgent advice should contact NHS 111.

 Many pharmacies will also be closed, but some will operate on a rota system to provide cover.
 A full list of pharmacy opening times is available on the NHS England website.